 - Our creative and platform are geared towards performance and business outcomes instead of awards.

-- Our capabilities lend themselves to emerging digital media such as OTT, DTC, Mobile Web, and DOOH as established brands are forced to adapt to post-COVID digital transformation.
+- Our capabilities lend themselves to emerging digital media such as OTT, DTC, Mobile Web, and DOOH.
+Since established brands are forced to adapt to post-COVID digital transformation.

-- In the first half of 2021, we will enhance our Creative Studio with 3D animation, Live Action, Logo Design, and other services.
+- In the first half of 2021, we will enhance our Creative Studio with 3D animation.
+Also with Live Action, Logo Design, and other services.

-- Facebook’s automated media buying solution Automated App Ads (or triple A-AAA) appears to work best with these groupings: Country, OS, Language, Optimization Type.
+- Facebook’s automated media buying solution is Automated App Ads (or triple A-AAA).
+It appears to work best with these groupings: Country, OS, Language, Optimization Type.

 - This change in account configuration will require a fundamental restructuring for how companies work with Facebook Marketing Partners and Agencies.
 For the first half of 2021, we expect lots of pockets of efficiencies in manually optimizing outside the AAA algorithm.
 Towards the second half of 2021, we expect those gaps to being too close and full automation to kick in.